 Spanish Greyhounds (Galgo)

-Spanish greyhounds incredibly similar in size to greyhounds, but with a slightly wider set face and larger ears.
+Spanish greyhounds are incredibly similar in size to greyhounds, but with a slightly wider set face and larger ears.
 They also have a much longer tail than standard greyhounds, lacking the normal flick at the end.

 These greyhounds were initially bred as fashion dogs for Spanish nobility, but in more recent years, they’re used as hunting dogs – utilizing their speed to outrun rodents and birds.